solvexia/solvexia-api-docs/processes/processes.md

 Request body must be empty.

 #### Response body
-Successful response contains an id of a newly created process run.
+Successful response contains an instance of a newly created process run.

 ```json
 {